 undertaken by qualified doctors undergoing postgraduate training.

-We are also pleased to have medical students from Manchester and Keele University working with us from time to time.
+We are also pleased to have junior doctors from Mid-Cheshire Hospitals Trust as well as medical students from Manchester and Keele University working with us from time to time.

 A full range of maternity, contraception (including coil and implant fitting),